Jose-Servin/DjangoMaster/Notes/01-DjangoSeries.md

 ### Writing Views

 In simplest terms, the `Views` directory for each application is a request handler.
 In here, we define what response should be returned to a user based on their request.

+### Writing Models

+1. Create Models
+2. `python manage.py makemigrations`
+3. `python manage.py migrate`
+4. To see compiled sql we can use `python manage.py sqlmigrate {app} {migration sequence number}`

+### Reverting Migrations

+1. Find what migration you want to revert to and run `python manage.py migrate {app} {sequence-number}`
+2. Remove all code changes and migration file associated with the migration you just deleted.
+Use `Git` here to help revert.
+For example, if you want to go back 1 commit, you can use `git reset --hard HEAD~1`